wmatern/hypersusceptibility_MAC109/README.md

 # Tn-seq analysis of Mycobacterium Avium antibiotic hypersusceptibility
-This workflow, implemented in a Jupyter notebook and two scripts (make_barplots.py and make_venn.R), seeks to reproduce the results presented in our upcoming paper: "Genetic determinants of antibiotic hypersusceptibility in Mycobacterium avium".
+This workflow, implemented in a Jupyter notebook and two scripts (make_barplots.py and make_venn.R), seeks to reproduce the results presented in our upcoming paper: "Genetic determinants of intrinsic antibiotic tolerance in Mycobacterium avium".
 Following the steps below should allow you to get identical results to those reported in our paper.

 ## Authors